Second Born electrons, born again seamen

 \section{Common elements of the two problems, role of conservation laws}

-It was Thomas's intuition that forward capture requires a double collision, the incident ion projectile striking the electron in the target atom to have it then collide with its parent ion, both times being deflected at 60 degrees to line up with the projectile to be picked up by it.
+It was Thomas's intuition that forward capture requires a double collision, the incident ion projectile striking the electron in the target atom to have it then collide with its parent ion, both times being deflected at $60^\circ$ to line up with the projectile to be picked up by it.
 (This also has a gravitational counterpart in astrophysics.)
 As shown in Fig. 2, such a kinematics is necessary given the very different mass of ion and electron.
-See \cite{ref11} and a more detailed figure for the 60 degree angle: Fig. 3 in \cite{ref4}.
-A single collision from behind would simply shoot the light electron forward with very high velocity and no pick-up would be possible.
-The same 60 degrees occurs in both figures and in both rescue at sea and forward charge exchange.
+See \cite{ref11} and a more detailed figure for the $60^\circ$ angle: Fig. 3 in \cite{ref4}.
+A single collision from behind would simply shoot the light electron forward with very high velocity and no pick-up by the projectile ion would be possible.
+The same $60^\circ$ occurs in both figures and in both rescue at sea and forward charge exchange.

 In quantum physics, there are no trajectories but the reason these figures and our classical intuition based on them remain valid is because the conclusions depend only on geometry and conservation laws of energy and momentum which are equally valid in a classical and a quantum world.
-Indeed, even in our first acquaintance in a first-year physics class of collisions between two equal billiard balls or of a cannonball hitting a golf ball, diagrams made to aid our imagination are only stand-ins for applying energy and momentum conservation in elastic collisions.
-And, an undergraduate exercise applied to Fig. 2 as two elastic collisions in which projectile A of mass $M_1$ and a light mass $m$ end finally with the same velocity $\vec{V_1}$ while mass $M_2$ initially at rest ends up with $\vec{V_2}$, $m$ moving in between with $\vec{v_e}$ (all these being two-dimensional vectors), will provide through energy-momentum conservation six equations for those six unknowns.
-The 60 degree angle of $\vec{v_e}$ can be easily verified and, of course, the magnitudes of $V_1$ and $v_e$ will be nearly equal and both nearly equal to initial $v$ while $M_2$ will move almost vertically down with a very small speed.
+Indeed, even in our first acquaintance in a first-year physics class of collisions between two equal billiard balls or of a cannon ball hitting a golf ball, diagrams made to aid our imagination are only stand-ins for applying energy and momentum conservation in elastic collisions.
+And, an undergraduate exercise applied to Fig. 2 as two elastic collisions in which a projectile of mass $M_1$ and a light mass $m$ end finally with the same velocity $\vec{V_1}$ while mass $M_2$ initially at rest ends up with $\vec{V_2}$, $m$ moving in between with $\vec{v_e}$ (all these being two-dimensional vectors), will provide through energy-momentum conservation six equations for those six unknowns in the three vectors.
+See Fig.1 of \cite{ref12}.
+The $60^\circ$ angle of $\vec{v_e}$ can be easily verified and, of course, the magnitudes of $V_1$ and $v_e$ will be nearly equal, and both nearly equal to initial $v$ while $M_2$ will move almost vertically down with a very small speed.